snac-cooperative/technical-docs/Specifications/Server API.md

         * `insert` - Insert the given constellation in the database.
 Returns the full constellation out of SNAC with ID and version numbers within the Constellation structure.
         * `update` - Update a constellation.
 Read the constellation `"id"` from the given constellation object and make the requested changes to the constellation.
+In an update **many** of the non-repeating portions of the constellation object are required.
+Also, any subcomponent given, such as nameEntry objects, must be given in full.
+Except for the outer constellation object, any subcomponents must either be given with all fields or left out completely.  **Partial components will result in data loss.**
         * `search` - Return a list of constellations matching the given constellation.
 Read all the data available in the given constellation object and return a list of constellations that match (or are similar)
 * `user` : the current user's information